AndrejBerezni/Schwarz/README.md

 ### Authentication

 Authentication is the only reducer in this project that is persisted using **redux-persist** library.
 I wanted user to have the convenience of staying signed in between sessions.
 This reducer saves authentication status, but also handles displaying of authentication forms (SignIn, SignUp, and ResetPassword).
+Information about the type of the user (isAdmin) is also saved and is used across application for displaying different content for different type of user.

 ### Cart